 Our pitching in MLB DFS isn’t just a source of fantasy points.
-The price tags on pitchers make it so they shape they dictate the freedoms and restrictions of building our lineups.
+The price tags on pitchers make it so they dictate the freedoms and restrictions of building our lineups.
 Before reading this article, it’s highly suggested that you read my article, “DFS Pitching Primer,” so the concepts discussed here make more sense.

 That we’re not selecting the best players.
 We’re constructing the lineups which carry the most leverage without sacrificing many projected fantasy points.

 Coors Field is on this slate and it’s free on FanDuel, while about half of the players are underpriced on DraftKings.
 So this could be a day where we’re all looking at aces for our lineup because they’re affordable with Coors stacks.
 And it’s a great day to be about the four aces.